CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

 18. Players may NOT build on rooftops or anywhere that does not have buyable doors.
 	- Only build in buildings that are part of the map.
 Attaching props to the outside of the building is allowed in specific locations.
-	- Example: Making your own building in the mines, streets, beach, etc.
+	- Example: Cannot make your own building in the mines, streets, beach, etc.

 19. You may not spawn or edit the brightness of lights over 512 and a magnitude of 2.